sjentsch/lsjDocs/Ch07/Ch07_Probability_4.rst

    Binomial distribution with size parameter of *N* = 20 and an underlying success probability of θ = 1/6.
 Each vertical bar depicts the probability of one specific outcome (i.e., one possible value of X).
-Because thit is a probability distribution, each of the probabilities must be a number between 0 and 1, and the heights of the bars must sum to 1 as well.
+Because this is a probability distribution, each of the probabilities must be a number between 0 and 1, and the heights of the bars must sum to 1 as well.